 Seattle University is a private, 4-year school that offers undergraduate and graduate degrees.
 The university's College of Education was founded in 1935 and offers small classes and evening and weekend courses.
 The college offers three programs related to special needs education.

 Students who already possess a bachelor's degree and wish to move from a general education setting to a special education setting will benefit from the M.Ed. in Special Education program.
 This 48-credit program includes courses in teaching students with learning disorders and school consultation and intervention.
 Students will also take literacy courses and general College of Education courses.

 Education Specialist (Ed.S.) in Special Education

-General education teachers who already possess a master's degree may choose to pursue an Ed.S.
-In Special Education.
+General education teachers who already possess a master's degree may choose to pursue an Ed.S. in Special Education.
 This 45-credit program includes courses in individual education assessment and behavior disorders and intervention.
-Students will choose nine credits of elective courses such as family/school collaboration or specialized literary techniques.
+Students will choose 15 credits of elective courses such as family/school collaboration or specialized literary techniques.

 Seattle Pacific University